harshithtunuguntla/60DaysProjects/README.md

 # 60Days Projects Challenge

-Projects that I will be working on next two months.
+Here is the list of projects that I wish to work in next two months.
 These projects include complete development and some include partial components!!

 I have included few design phases, explorations in between projects to get some fresh air :>

-#### Be my coding buddy if you wish to join this challege :)
+#### Be my coding buddy if you wish to join this challege slong with me :)
 #### Hit me up on : harshith.tunuguntla.19cse@bmu.edu.in

 ###